boergeh/Flick-RT/README.md

-Flick RT (Flick for short) is a general code for radiative transfer calculations.
+Flick-RT is a general radiative transport code

 Clone from GitHub with:
  git clone https://github.com/boergeh/Flick-RT.git